 *An exception would be if there is a Twitter-chat or an event happening, these are times when heavy-posting is more accepted.
 I would suggest ending tweets with your initials so followers can see that multiple people are posting.
 Plus it adds something personal to the mix!

 Instagram: This platform is smack in-between Facebook and Twitter.
 You can post more often than Facebook, and if you’re at an event it’s ok to post more often than normal.
 On an average day you really don’t want to hit more than one or two posts in an hour, and top out at 7 or 8 posts in a day.
+Also keep in mind that the algorithm has changed so you won’t see real time posting as often, usually they come through the next day.
+Stories are another option for real-time posting.
 Users don’t want to see their feeds clogged up by one account, and if you’re too heavy on the posting they are going to stop following.
 Again see what has already been posted and when before your post.
 This is especially important now that you can add multiple accounts to Instagram and easily toggle between them.

 With all of these platforms, the main things to know are your business and your audience.
 Different businesses can get away with different rates of posting.
 Look at user trends on all platforms, then compare it to when those users are looking at your social media (if you’re not sure how to do this, get in touch!).
 Reaching out to your audience should be casual, social, and in-real-time, but not overwhelming.
 Find that balance, and you’ve got it made.